allands365-hub/AI-Newz/STARTUP.md

 - All processes are managed and can be stopped with Ctrl+C
 - The script provides real-time status updates
 - Error messages are color-coded for easy identification
+- **Backend is now stable** - All indentation and syntax errors resolved
+- **Structured parsing implemented** - More reliable than JSON parsing for Grok responses

 ## 🎨 Platform Features